 There are several mechanisms a student can use to pursue graduate work in our group.
 Regardless of the pathway, contact Dr. Criscitiello early to discuss possible projects and funding.
 Also inquire with the particular program for the formal application process.
 Competitive thesis and dissertation applicants need a 310/4.5 on the GRE, strong science background with >3.4 in science classes, research experience and an interest in molecular immunology, comparative immunogenetics and bioinformatics.
 If you think you can improve your GRE score to 320 or above you should do so… it will make many things easier.

-The College of Veterinary Medicine & Biomedical Sciences confers both thesis M.S. and Ph.D. degrees in Biomedical Sciences.
+The School of Veterinary Medicine & Biomedical Sciences confers both thesis M.S. and Ph.D. degrees in Biomedical Sciences.

 We are excited that the Texas A&M Interdisciplinary Program in Ecology and Evolutionary Biology now confers degrees.